TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

 Averages and measures of central location
 -----------------------------------------

-These functions calculate an average or typical value from a population or sample.
+These functions calculate an average or typical value kutoka a population or sample.

 =======================  ===============================================================